jonfaustman/django-frontend-template/docs/source/template_tags.rst

 djfrontend_jquery_datatables
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-**Not a part of django-frontend-template but can be used inside one of the included template blocks if static files are added.**
+**Not a direct part of django-frontend-template but can be used inside one of the included template blocks if static files are added.**

 Returns the jQuery DataTables plugin JavaScript file according to version number.
 TEMPLATE_DEBUG returns full file, otherwise returns minified file.
-The latest '1.9.4' is included.
 ::

     <script src="/static/djfrontend/js/jquery/jquery.dataTables/1.9.4/jquery.dataTables.js"></script>